The Smart Deposit Addresses feature is currently in beta.

 Supported chains

 Deposit addresses are enabled on Ethereum, Arbitrum, BSC, and Tron, as well as other chains.
-The general bridge config endpoint provides a booleanenabledDepositAddress
+The general bridge config endpoint provides a booleanenabledDepositAddress flag that can be used to find chains that Smart Deposit Addresses are enabled for.
+Example:

 API interactions